suffolklibraries/lgc/content/collections/events/lowestoft-movers-st-margarets-17-11.md

     content:
       -
         type: text
-        text: 'Lowestoft movers meets at St Margaret''s Hall and The Seagull Theatre in Lowestoft.
-Both venues have double doors for those that have accessibility needs. '
+        text: "Lowestoft movers meets at St Margaret's Hall and The Seagull Theatre in Lowestoft.
+Both venues have double doors for those that have accessibility needs. "
 cta: |-
   This event is organised by Dance East.
 Please contact Alysha Hudson: